adrielmolina/adrielmolina/README.md

 ## Hey there!
-### I'm an IT student currently trying to break into data analysis.
+### I'm an IT graduate currently trying to break into data analysis.

 Check out my [Portfolio](https://github.com/adrielmolina/portfolio)